jobrouter/typo3-process/Documentation/form-finisher.rst

    Only process table fields that are configured in the :ref:`process link
    <module-create-process-link>` are considered.
 If a process table field
-   is used that is not defined, it is ignored.
+   is used that is not defined, a warning in the log is raised.

    Inputs that are longer than the defined process table field length are shortened to the maximum length.

+   If the value of a form field is an array, like from a multi checkbox, the array is converted to a csv string and stored in the given process table field.
+The value can be reconverted to an array, e.g. in a JobRouter rule, with the PHP function :php:`str_getcsv()`.

 Start Multiple Instances